i-cyto/cytofkitlab/README.md

-cytofkit: an integrated mass cytometry data analysis pipeline
+cytofkitlab: a fork of cytofkit, an integrated mass cytometry data analysis pipeline
 ============

-**NOTE**: <u>This is the development version of cytofkit package</u>
+**NOTE**: If you are looking for **cytofkit**, go to http://jinmiaochenlab.github.io/cytofkit/

-### cytofkit
+### cytofkitlab

-This package is designed to facilitate the analysis workflow of mass cytometry data with automatic subset identification and mapping of cellular progression.
-Both command line and a GUI client are provided for executing the workflow easily.
+cytofkit**lab** is a fork of cytofkit, the famous package designed to facilitate the analysis workflow of mass cytometry data with automatic subset identification and mapping of cellular progression.

+cytofkit**lab** will be forever in development.
+Please use the Issues section to improve it.

+cytofkit**lab** does not include the Phenograph clustering anymore.
+Phenograph is available in as a **required** external package [Rphenograph](http://github.com/i-cyto/Rphenograph).
+You will have to install Rphenograph only once.
+Because cytofkit**lab** does not require a compiler anymore, it is easier and quicker to update and deploy it.

 ### Installation